apache/nuttx/configs/sama5d3x-ek/README.txt

       bad blocks and only NXFFS performs wear-leveling.

       NOTE:  NXFFS is very slow.
-The first time that you start the system, be prepared for a long wait.
-I have lots of debug on so I don't know what the optimized wait will be.
-But with debug ON, the wait is in units of hours.
+The first time that you start the system, be prepared for a long wait; NXFFS will need to scan the entire NAND, erase it, reformat, and rescan the NAND.
+I have lots of debug on so I don't know what the optimized wait would be.
+But with debug ON, software ECC, and no DMA the wait is in many tens of minutes, perhaps hours.

+      On subsequent boots, after the NXFFS file system has been created, the boot time can still be substantial.
+This is because NXFFS needs to scan the entire NAND device and build the in-memory dataset need to access NAND.
+It is recommended you create a separated thread at boot time to bring up NXFFS so that you don't delay the boot-to-prompt time excessively.

       NOTE:  There is another NXFFS related issue:  When the FLASH is fully used, NXFFS will restructure the entire FLASH, the delay to